mangalam-research/salve/README.rst

-* A validator: responsible for checking that validation events are valid against a schema, telling the parser what is possible at the current point in validation, and telling the parser what is possible generally speaking (e.g., what namespace uris are used in the schema). **This is what salve offers, and only this!**
+* A validator: responsible for checking that validation events are valid against a schema, telling the parser what is possible at the current point in validation, and telling the parser what is possible in general (e.g., what namespace uris are used in the schema). **This is what salve offers, and only this!**

 A good example of this division of labor can be found in